 Formal Proposal requirements

-If you are invited to submit a formal proposal, you will need to provide a higher level of detail on the resort development you wish to propose.
+If you are invited to submit a Formal Proposal for the resort you wish to propose, you will need to provide a higher level of detail than was required at the Expression of Interest stage.

 The formal proposal you submit will be evaluated according to its site-specific merits and should include all of the following components: